n9yty/ipod-gadget/README.md

 # ipod-gadget

+Work-in-progress
+CURRENTLY NOT WORKING ON MY IPOD HOST DEVICE

+This is is a fork from https://github.com/oandrew/ipod-gadget

 iPod usb audio gadget

 ipod-gadget simulates an iPod USB device to stream digital audio to iPod compatible devices/docks.